-3 The 2008/09 forecast is based on third guarter information provided by health authorities.
+3 The 2008/09 actual results are based on audited financial statements provided by health authorities and hospital societies.

 Major Capital Projects

 Capital investment ensures the province's health infrastructure is maintained and expanded to meet our growing population and its need for health services.